Common Non-Contact Measurement Devices & Methods

 It’s important to note that the application of these methods and the selection of adequate sensors and transducers primarily depends on the physical property being measured and recorded, as well as the application for which the measurements are made.
 Here’s a breakdown of non-contact measurement methods:

-Laser scanners use a laser to scan the surface of an object to derive various information, such as surface profile, distance, and even more.
-Dimensional measurements are captured in one of two ways: either by laser triangulation or by laser displacement.
+Laser displacement sensors use a laser to scan the surface of an object to measure certain points and characteristics.
+Dimensional measurements are captured in a number of different ways including laser triangulation, time-of-flight, and confocal sensing.

-In both methods, the sensor emits a laser at an object, which then reflects the laser beam back to the receiving element to pick up and interpret.
-Laser triangulation relies on the angle of the reflected light to calculate distance by applying the triangulation principle on angles formed by the laser, the spot on the object, and the receiver.
+Laser triangulation relies on the sensor emitting a laser toward an object, which then reflects the laser beam back to the receiving element.
+The sensor can calculate distance by applying the triangulation principle on angles formed by the laser, the spot on the object, and the receiver.
+This method can be used for 1D measurement, but also performed over a line using 2D laser scanners.

-A laser displacement sensor, on the other hand, measures the distance to the target by detecting the time it takes for a laser beam to reflect from the target’s surface.
-This non-contact laser measurement method is also known as the time-of-flight method, and it’s most used in long-range industrial applications.
+Time-of-flight sensors, on the other hand, measures the distance to the target by detecting the time it takes for a laser beam to reflect back from the target’s surface.
+This non-contact laser measurement method is typically less accurate and most commonly used in long-range industrial applications.

 Ultrasonic Measurements